 - Over the last decade, a series of reforms to sub-national structures in England have created a patchwork of governance arrangements across the nation.
 The spatial focus of reform has oscillated between localist, regional and national approaches. - The introduction of elected 'metro' mayors has provided welcome accountability and visibility for local leaders.
 However, the wide disparities in powers between different combined authorities has resulted in confusion amongst the public about what local leaders are responsible for. - Of particular concern is the deal-based approach to sub-national devolution in England that has emerged over recent years.
-Negotiations between individual government departments and local authorities over investment in areas such as transport and skills are hugely time consuming for local government officers and civil servants. - We propose a longer-term approach to sub-national devolution in England which establishes a roadmap for devolution that will provide local and combined authorities with more power and responsibility, flexibility over budgets and more ability to raise and manage their own money. - The combined authority model and elected mayor model is now established and should be extended across England.
+Negotiations between individual government departments and local authorities over investment in areas such as transport and skills are hugely time consuming for local government officers and civil servants. - We propose a longer-term approach to sub-national devolution in England which establishes a roadmap for devolution that will provide local and combined authorities with more power and responsibility, flexibility over budgets and more ability to raise and manage their own money.
+Over recent years an overarching aim of English devolution has not been adequately articulated by central government.
+More clarity is needed for the general public on why devolution is required, over what spatial scale it will be pursued, and a timeframe for reform. - The combined authority model and elected mayor model is now established and should be extended across England.
 The aspiration should be for all parts of the nation to be covered by a combined authority of sufficient scale to manage strategic policy over areas such as transport, spatial planning and R&D. - Key factors to consider in the establishment of new combined authorities include local and regional identities, economic geography such as commuting patterns and housing markets, and population size.
 The Boundary Commission should play a role in reviewing combined authority boundaries. - Local authorities have experienced significant budget cuts over the last decade that continue to hamper their ability to deliver local services.
 Any future reform of subnational governance must also address the local authority funding gap. - As part of any review into further decentralisation, moves towards greater fiscal devolution should be considered.
 England is highly fiscally centralised by international standards and local authorities have few revenue raising powers.
 Reform of property taxes should be a priority area, along with consideration of the stabilising measures needed to transition to a more fiscally devolved environment. - Alongside devolution, more consideration is needed on how relations between local, sub-national and central government could be improved.
 An English Intergovernmental Forum should be established, including leaders and mayors of the combined authorities, representatives from the sub-national transport bodies, and UK government ministers.